In this, we article we are going to cover The Anatomy Of The Knee And What That Ache Means. Let’s dive into this!

 The cartilage in and around the knee acts as a cushion or soft slippery substance to help reduce shock and make the joint function smoothly.

-Ligaments hold the bones in place, 2 on the side (collateral) controlling side to side motion and 2 front and back (cruciate) controlling the forwards and backwards motion.
+Ligaments hold the bones in place, 2 on the side (collateral) controlling side-to-side motion and 2 front and back (cruciate) controlling the forward and backward motion.

 Tendons wrap the muscles around the bone.
 Your thigh muscle is connected to your knee area with the quadricep tendon, and your lower leg muscle is connected to your knee with the patellar tendon.

-Meniscal tears are often also diagnosed as a frequent knee problem.
+Meniscal tears are often also diagnosed as a frequent knee problems.
 The menisci are the tiny cartilage wedges between the bones and develop minute tears due to overexertion or old age.
-If you hear a pop when the injury occurs its likely to be a meniscal tear.
+If you hear a pop when the injury occurs it’s likely to be a meniscal tear.

 Bursitis vs Tendonitis

-From jumpers knee to runners knee, Iliotibial band syndrome is common among long-distance runners.
+From jumper’s knees to runners’ knees, Iliotibial band syndrome is common among long-distance runners.
 It is caused when the iliotibial band, which is located on the outside of the knee, rubs against the outside of the knee joint.